tbuehlmann/lappen/README.md

 end
 ```

-This class will also extract Hash options from `args`, giving you `args` and `options` getter methods.
+Inside the class you have access to `args` and `options` getter methods referencing the initialized arguments.

 #### Returning Early